DITO TELECOMMUNITY CORPORATION

 You have the right to be informed whether Personal Data pertaining to you shall be, is being, or have been processed, including the existence of automated decision-making and profiling.

-6. The right to damages
+6. The right to portability

 Upon presentation of a valid decision, DITO recognizes your right to be indemnified for any damages sustained due to inaccurate, incomplete, outdated, false, unlawfully obtained, or unauthorized use of your Personal Data, taking into account any violation of your rights and freedoms as a data subject.

-7. The right to lodge a complaint before the National Privacy Commission
+8. The right to lodge a complaint before the National Privacy Commission

 11. XI.
 How will you be informed of any changes to this Privacy Statement?